Lie family of Pasilian: Founding in colonial Indonesia

-The family line in Indonesia goes back to two Chinese-born or Totok settlers in Batavia, capital of the Indies, the brothers Lie Tiang Ko, later Kapitein-titulair der Chinezen (1786–1855) and Lie Tioe Ko.
-Having gained great wealth in business in the early nineteenth century, the Lie family bought into land in the 1840s, including their principal particuliere land or private domain, Pasilian, in Banten since landownership was seen as more respectable than business.
+The family line in Indonesia goes back to a Chinese-born, or Totok migrant, Lie Kong, who probably settled in Batavia in the second half of the 18th century.
+He had three sons, Lie Peng Ko, Lie Tieuw Ko and the youngest, Lie Tiang Ko, later Kapitein-titulair der Chinezen (1786–1855).
+Having gained great wealth in business at the beginning of the nineteenth century, the Lie family bought into land, including their principal particuliere land or private domain, Pasilian, in Banten since landownership was seen as more respectable than business.

 Lie Tiang Ko was married to a locally-born Peranakan woman, Souw Sek Nio (1791–1845), who bore him five sons, Lie Pek Thay (1809–1849), Lie Pek Hauw (b.
 1815), Lie Pek Hoat (d.
 1876), Lie Pek Tat (1832–1915) and Lie Pek Sie (b.
 1835), as well as one daughter, Lie Ho Nio.
 Lie also adopted his brother Lie Tioe Ko's son, Lie Pek Tjiat, bringing his total number of sons to six.